 Plant5

-We compare our method on the Rose and Corn scenes against baselines on interpolated novel view synthesis.
-For the rose, all methods are trained on 6 equally spaced timesteps out of a total of 86 captured timesteps.
+We compare our method on the Paperwhite, Blooming flower and Corn scenes against baselines on interpolated novel view synthesis.
+For the paperwhite, all methods are trained on 8 equally-spaced timesteps out of 50 captured timesteps.
+For the blooming flower, all methods are trained on 6 equally spaced timesteps out of a total of 86 captured timesteps.
 For the corn, all methods are trained on 8 equally-spaced timesteps out of 71 captured timesteps.

 GT